RoboticsLab-Unipa/Robot-s-inner-speech-and-emotions/README.md

 [1] Pipitone A., Chella A. What robots want?
 Hearing the inner voice of a robot iScience, Volume 24, Issue 4, 2021, Article 102371

-Running Emotional Modal Model on Robot
+Running the model on real robot
 ==========================================

 Prerequisites